brianfwz/fwcontent/README.md

   = yield "your_position"
 ```

-Login admin to create and assign content to page position.
+Login admin to create and assign content to page's position.

 ## Contributing